10-5-pursuit/lab-github/questions.md

 8. **What is a 'repository' in GitHub, and what are its key components?**

    \`\`\`
+   A repository is the most basic element of GitHub.
+It's a place where you can store your code, your files, and each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.
    \`\`\`

 9. **Explain the concept of 'branching' in GitHub.
 Why is it important for collaborative projects?**

    \`\`\`
+   Branches allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+You always create a branch from an existing branch.
+Typically, you might create a new branch from the default branch of your repository.
    \`\`\`

 10. **What is GitHub Pages, and how can it be used to host web pages?**

     \`\`\`
+   GitHub Pages publishes any static files that you push to your repository.
+You can create your own static files or use a static site generator to build your site for you.
+You can also customize your own build process locally or on another server.
     \`\`\`